Hopes Africa Super League will level up continent

 "How can we start to compete with Al Ahly or Wydad if they're getting significantly more financing in the competitions they are involved in and from the stages that they reach?" she said.

-"It (the Africa Super League) is going to narrow the gap because of the investment in the solidarity fund that will take place across all countries."
+"It [the Africa Super League] is going to narrow the gap because of the investment in the solidarity fund that will take place across all countries."

 Big promises, scant details